michaellambgelo/michaellambgelo.github.io/_posts/2023-08-12-passwords.md

 ### FTC persuasive article against mandatory password changes<sup>3</sup>

-Lorrie Craner, Chief Technologist at FTC, wrote an article that makes the point of this blog post: mandatory password changes should be reconsidered.
+Lorrie Cranor, ACM and IEEE fellow & Chief Technologist at FTC (2016-2017), wrote an article that makes the point of this blog post: mandatory password changes should be reconsidered.
 Compellingly, she details research that has demonstrated "[an] attacker who knows the previous password and has access to the hashed password file (generally because they stole it) and can carry out an offline attack can **guess the current password for 41% of accounts within 3 seconds per account (on a typical 2009 research computer)**.
 These results suggest that after a mandated password change, attackers who have previously learned a user’s password may be able to guess the user’s new password fairly easily."

 ### Three different Microsoft articles make the case